Propædia: Outline of Knowledge

 According to Mortimer J. Adler, the designer of the Propædia, all articles in the full Britannica were designed to fit into the Outline of Knowledge.

 The Outline has 167 sections, which are categorised into 41 divisions and then into 10 parts.
 Each part has an introductory essay written by the same individual responsible for developing the outline for that part, which was done in consultation and collaboration with a handful of other scholars.
 In all, 86 men and one woman were involved in developing the Outline of Knowledge.

 The Outline was an eight-year project of Mortimer J. Adler, published 22 years after he published a similar effort (the Syntopicon) that attempts to provide an overview of the relationships among the "Great Ideas" in Adler's Great Books of the Western World series.
 (The Great Books were also published by the Encyclopædia Britannica Inc.) Adler stresses in his book, A Guidebook to Learning: For a Lifelong Pursuit of Wisdom, that the ten categories should not be taken as hierarchical but as circular.

 The whole of the Propædia's synoptic outline of knowledge deserves to be read carefully.
-It represents a twentieth-century scheme for the organisation of knowledge that is more comprehensive than any other and that also accommodates the intellectual heterodoxy of our time.
+It represents a twentieth-century scheme for the organization of knowledge that is more comprehensive than any other and that also accommodates the intellectual heterodoxy of our time.